caseyg/awesome/TOPICS.md

 *   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Open and self-hostable.
 Get answers from the internet or your docs.
 Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
 Access from web, obsidian, emacs, desktop.
 Build agents.
 Create automations

-## obsidian-md

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-Open and self-hostable.
-Get answers from the internet or your docs.
-Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
-Access from web, obsidian, emacs, desktop.
-Build agents.
-Create automations

-*   [kepano/kepano-obsidian](https://github.com/kepano/kepano-obsidian) - My personal Obsidian vault template.
-A bottom-up approach to note-taking and organizing things I am interested in.

-*   [datopian/flowershow](https://github.com/datopian/flowershow) - 💐 Publish your obsidian digital garden or any markdown site easily and elegantly.

-*   [pjeby/hot-reload](https://github.com/pjeby/hot-reload) - Automatically reload Obsidian plugins in development when their files are changed

-*   [vasilecampeanu/obsidian-weaver](https://github.com/vasilecampeanu/obsidian-weaver) - Weaver is a useful Obsidian plugin that integrates ChatGPT/GPT-3 into your note-taking workflow.
-This plugin makes it easy to access AI-generated suggestions and insights within Obsidian, helping you improve your writing and brainstorming process.

-*   [otelo2/Obsidian-AI](https://github.com/otelo2/Obsidian-AI) - ChatGPT powered assistant for Obsidian "inspired by" Notion AI

-*   [Feel-ix-343/obsidian-canvas-moc](https://github.com/Feel-ix-343/obsidian-canvas-moc) - Converts MOC note files to an obsidian canvas

-*   [blacksmithgu/datacore](https://github.com/blacksmithgu/datacore) - Work-in-progress successor to Dataview with a focus on UX and speed.

-*   [deepfates/silicon](https://github.com/deepfates/silicon) - Add some intelligence to your notes with Silicon AI for Obsidian

-*   [djmango/obsidian-transcription](https://github.com/djmango/obsidian-transcription) - Obsidian plugin to create high-quality transcriptions from markdown linked audio files

-*   [TfTHacker/DashboardPlusPlus](https://github.com/TfTHacker/DashboardPlusPlus) - Demonstrating the Dashboard++ method of organizing a vault in Obsidian

-*   [TfTHacker/obsidian42-strange-new-worlds](https://github.com/TfTHacker/obsidian42-strange-new-worlds) - Revealing the strange new world of connected thoughts in your vault.

-*   [jensmtg/influx](https://github.com/jensmtg/influx) - An alternative backlinks plugin, which displays relevant and formatted excerpts from notes with linked mentions, based on the position of mentions in the notes' hierarchical structure (bullet level indentation).

-*   [franciskafieh/obsidian-list-modified](https://github.com/franciskafieh/obsidian-list-modified) - 🪨 The advanced and adaptive changelog for Obsidian.
-Links all modified files meeting certain criteria to a timed (daily, weekly, monthly) note.

-*   [jackyzha0/quartz](https://github.com/jackyzha0/quartz) - 🌱 a fast, batteries-included static-site generator that transforms Markdown content into fully functional websites

-*   [mulfok/periodic-note-templates](https://github.com/mulfok/periodic-note-templates) - A set of periodic note templates for Obsidian.md.

-*   [obsidianmd/obsidian-help](https://github.com/obsidianmd/obsidian-help) - Help documentation for Obsidian.

-*   [liamcain/obsidian-lapel](https://github.com/liamcain/obsidian-lapel) - 🤵 Dress up your editor.
-Obsidian plugin to show the heading level in the gutter.

-*   [dartungar/obsidian-emotion-picker](https://github.com/dartungar/obsidian-emotion-picker) - Plugin for Obsidian.md that provides an easy way to insert emotions from a customizeable list.

-*   [liamcain/obsidian-calendar-plugin](https://github.com/liamcain/obsidian-calendar-plugin) - Simple calendar widget for Obsidian.

-*   [liamcain/obsidian-periodic-notes](https://github.com/liamcain/obsidian-periodic-notes) - Create/manage your daily, weekly, and monthly notes in Obsidian

-*   [blacksmithgu/obsidian-dataview](https://github.com/blacksmithgu/obsidian-dataview) - A data index and query language over Markdown files, for https://obsidian.md/.

-*   [holubj/obsidian-dialogue-plugin](https://github.com/holubj/obsidian-dialogue-plugin) - Dialogue plugin for Obsidian.md

-*   [eleanorkonik/concatenate](https://github.com/eleanorkonik/concatenate) - A plugin for Obsidian.md to allow you to put the contents of sections together in one file

-*   [obsidian-community/obsidian-hub](https://github.com/obsidian-community/obsidian-hub) - Resource hub for Obsidian resources.

-*   [tanepiper/obsidian-garden](https://github.com/tanepiper/obsidian-garden) - A knowledge management garden for https://obsidian.md, in which to grow your ideas

-*   [chrisgrieser/shimmering-obsidian](https://github.com/chrisgrieser/shimmering-obsidian) - Alfred Workflow with dozens of features for controlling your Obsidian vault.

-*   [elias-sundqvist/obsidian-annotator](https://github.com/elias-sundqvist/obsidian-annotator) - A plugin for reading and annotating PDFs and EPUBs in obsidian.

-*   [kevboh/longform](https://github.com/kevboh/longform) - A plugin for Obsidian that helps you write and edit novels, screenplays, and other long projects.

-*   [Vinzent03/obsidian-sort-and-permute-lines](https://github.com/Vinzent03/obsidian-sort-and-permute-lines) - Sort and Permute lines in whole file or selection.

-*   [obsidianmd/obsidian-releases](https://github.com/obsidianmd/obsidian-releases) - Community plugins list, theme list, and releases of Obsidian.

 ## offline-llm

 *   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Open and self-hostable.
 Get answers from the internet or your docs.
 Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
 Access from web, obsidian, emacs, desktop.
 Build agents.
 Create automations